Skip to main content

 Replace extensions with core capabilities

-Renew your content
+Update your content

 Do the links still work?
 This applies to both internal and external links and is easy to check using broken link check(https://www.brokenlinkcheck.com).

-Tip: When you delete an article or change the name of a URL, don't forget to create a reference to the correct URL via referral management.
+Tip: When you delete an article or change the name of a URL, don't forget to make a reference to the correct URL via referral management.
 This way, your visitors will never end up on a 404 page.

-Remove unused images
+Delete unused images

 Avoid spam